 The key earscaping trends for 2023

 Much like fashion and beauty trends, fine jewelry is feeling the influence of the 1990s in full force, with the return of eyebrow, lip and industrial piercings (two piercings at the top of the ear, connected by a sleek bar).
-This time around, however, ’90s placements are being populated with dainty gemstones and yellow gold – a far cry from the metal-heavy designs pre-Y2K.
-Maria Tash’s floating diamonds have become hugely popular in recent years, with delicate stones adorning unexpected parts of the ear, yet for 2023 she envisages a gear change: “I think we will see larger clusters of stones, different diamond cuts and shapes in unusual combinations, hidden in the ear,” she wagers.
+This time around, however, ’90s placements are being populated with dainty gemstones and mixed gold tones – a far cry from the metal-heavy silver designs pre-Y2K.
+Maria Tash’s floating diamonds have become hugely popular in recent years, with delicate stones adorning unexpected parts of the ear, yet in 2023 she is witnessing a gear change: “We are seeing larger clusters of stones, different diamond cuts and shapes in unusual combinations, hidden in the ear,” she says.
 The consensus among experts is that forward-helix piercings are also trending, along with ‘constellation’ piercings (a smattering of delicate studs that create a pattern across the ear) and ‘snake bite’ piercings – a double set of studs spaced side by side.

 How to choose the right jewels for your piercing

 Just as important as the placements is the jewelry itself – working out which metal tone you prefer is the best starting point.
-“Yellow gold is still the most popular choice, but I see the demand for white gold is gaining momentum again, especially with larger diamond pieces,” says Anita Ko, an LA-based fine-jewelry designer whose comprehensive selection of chic studs, huggies, hoops and cuffs are the perfect choice for a classic white-diamond earscape.
-The best-selling ‘Safety Pin’ earring is regularly spotted on A-listers and is available in multiple hues of 18-karat gold and colored gems, so you can choose which best suits your skin tone and existing stack.
+“Yellow gold is still the most popular choice, but I see the demand for white gold is gaining momentum again, especially with larger diamond pieces,” says Anita Ko, an LA-based fine-jewelry designer.
+Ko’s best-selling ‘Safety Pin’ earring is regularly spotted on A-listers and is available in multiple hues of 18-karat gold and colored gems, so you can choose which best suits your skin tone and existing stack.
 Brian Keith Thompson, owner of LA’s iconic piercing studio Body Electric Tattoo, is also finding that white gold requests are on the rise – he often pairs its cool tones with rose gold to add a 2023 twist.

 In Mayfield’s experience, it’s best to start simple.
 “If you have a plan for a 10-piercing project, come with the mindset that the plan may change.
 You might like to move a piercing somewhere else, or even use a different piece of jewelry in the next piercing.
 Patience is the key to a successful project, or overhaul, or redesign,” he explains.
 And the most important thing to remember when creating an innovative earscape?
 “Trust your piercer,” says Mayfield.
 “Innovation comes in so many forms, and tandem innovation and creativity between two parties working to create something special is the best kind.”